ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 Pros:

-- Super simple with a single POST of entire payload
+- Super simple with a single POST of entire payload.
-- We can delete all data once submission has been handed over
+- We can delete all data once submission has been handed over.

 Cons:

-- Potentially a large POST body
+- Potentially a large POST body.
-- Files will be Base64 encoded which will increase size of payload and processing
+- Files will be Base64 encoded which will increase size of payload and. processing.
-- Clients will have to decode file
+- Clients will have to decode file.

 ### 2. Embed signed many use AWS S3 URL in JSON